nikolads/fmi-raytracer/README.md

 - `Vulkan` and `Vulkan.hpp` - graphics and compute
 - `Glfw3` - window creation
-- `glsllangValidator` - to compile GLSL to SPIR-V
+- `glsllangValidator` - compiler from GLSL to SPIR-V

 ## Building

-This project comes with a somewhat convoluted `make` + `cmake` build script, which will only work with `clang` or `g++` because of hardcoded compiler flags and will probably only work on Linux.
+This project comes with an adhoc `make` + `cmake` build script, which will only work with `clang` or `g++` because of hardcoded compiler flags and will probably only work on Linux.

 - install `vulakn`, `glfw3` and `glsllangValidator` system-wide. `Vulkan.hpp` is automatically downloaded by the makefile.